-LG’s new ArtCool Gallery air conditioner has a 27-inch display
+LG’s new ArtCool Gallery air conditioner has a 27-inch display, will launch at CES

-(Pocket-lint) - LG loves to drip feed its CES plans over the holiday season, often with a different product revealed each day.
+LG loves to drip feed its CES plans over the holiday season, often with a different product revealed each day.

 We've already learned about its new InstaView refrigerator and now we have a new version of its ArtCool Gallery air conditioner.